john-shaffer/manila-john/README.md

 ## License

-BSD.
+BSD 3-Clause License.
 See the LICENSE file at the root of this repository.